dtoshniwal/dtoshniwal.github.io/travel.md

 Functional Analysis, Approximation Theory and Numerical Analysis, Matera, July 2022

-International conference on Curves and Surface, Arcachon, June 2022
+International conference on Curves and Surfaces, Arcachon, June 2022

 International Conference on Approximation Theory and Beyond, Nashville, (postponed to) May 2022